umwelt-software/tinyproto/README.md

 You should have received a copy of the GNU Lesser General Public License along with Protocol Library.
 If not, see <http://www.gnu.org/licenses/>.

+Commercial License Usage

+Licensees holding valid commercial Tiny Protocol licenses may use this file in accordance with the commercial license agreement provided in accordance with the terms contained in a written agreement between you and Alexey Dynda.
+For further information contact via email on github account.